The Java EE 7 Tutorial

 The transaction management contract extends the connection management contract and provides support for management of both local and XA transactions.

-A local transaction is limited in scope to a single EIS system, and the EIS resource manager itself manages such transaction.
+A local transaction is limited in scope to a single EIS system, and the EIS resource manager itself manages such a transaction.
 An XA transaction or global transaction can span multiple resource managers.
 This form of transaction requires transaction coordination by an external transaction manager, typically bundled with an application server.
 A transaction manager uses a two-phase commit protocol to manage a transaction that spans multiple resource managers or EISs, and uses one-phase commit optimization if only one resource manager is participating in an XA transaction.

 The security management contract provides mechanisms for authentication, authorization, and secure communication between a Java EE server and an EIS to protect the information in the EIS.